 Used plastic food containers now being collected

-We are now collecting used plastic food containers for the North BurLINKton Dinner Night Out community dinners.
+Thank you to everyone who has brought in used plastic food containers for the North BurLINKton Dinner Night Out community dinners.

 A bin is located at the entryway to the church under the pew.